Nigeria’s Intercommunal Violence: Recurring Attacks and Rising Tensions

 The Mwaghavul Development Association, an organization of members of the predominantly Christian Mwaghavul ethnic group, has accused Fulani Muslim herders of attacking the village of Kwahaslalek and killing “around thirty people”.

-The governor of Plateau announced the curfew on Tuesday after a new clash that authorities attributed to a dispute between a herder moving his cattle and other residents using the road.
+The governor of Plateau announced the curfew on Tuesday following a new clash that authorities attributed to a dispute between a herder moving his cattle and other residents using the road.
 The second attack took place in the town of Mangu also between Tuesday and Wednesday.

 Jama’atu Nasril Islam (JNI), a Muslim community organization, said religious places of worship and schools had been attacked.